 - coercive behaviour (eg. forcing someone to do something they wouldn’t normally do)

-- intimate partner violence (eg. typically physical or sexual abuse, but also stalking and phycological aggression by an intimate partner)
+- intimate partner violence (eg. typically physical or sexual abuse, but also stalking and psychological aggression by an intimate partner)

 Even though violence against women is more common than violence against men, anyone can experience domestic abuse and abusive relationships.
 It happens across communities, ages, cultures and sexes.
 If you are experiencing domestic abuse or violence it is not your fault.
 It is the abuser who is responsible.
 Domestic violence is a crime and the abuser is breaking the law.